Aftermath of the January 6 United States Capitol attack: Deaths

+Ashli Babbitt

-As lawmakers were being evacuated by Capitol Police, Ashli Elizabeth Babbitt, a 35-year-old Air Force veteran, attempted to climb through a shattered window in a barricaded door and was shot in the shoulder by Lt.
+As lawmakers were being evacuated by Capitol Police, Ashli Elizabeth Babbitt, a 35-year-old Air Force veteran, attempted to climb through a shattered window in a barricaded door and was shot in the chest by Lt.
 Michael Leroy Byrd, dying from the wound.
+The bullet pierced Ashli in her left anterior shoulder, perforated her left brachial plexus, trachea, upper lobe of the right lung and second anterior rib, and landed in her right anterior shoulder.
 The shooting was recorded on several cameras.
 Capitol Police officers had been warned that many attackers were carrying concealed weapons, although a subsequent search revealed no weapons in Babbitt's possession.
 In the minutes before she was shot, the crowd had threatened police.
 A fellow rally attendee who was right near Babbitt recalled she had been warned not to proceed through the window: "A number of police and Secret Service were saying 'Get back!
 Get down!
-Get out of the way!'; she didn't heed the call..."
+Get out of the way!'; she didn't heed the call...".

 Republican Representative Markwayne Mullin said he witnessed the shooting; he felt that Lt.
 Byrd "didn't have a choice" but to shoot, and that this action "saved people's lives".
 According to Mullin, at the time, law enforcement was trying to defend two fronts to the House Chamber from the mob, and "a lot of members [of Congress] and staff that were in danger at the time".
 Zachary Jordan Alam (who was standing next to Babbitt) was videotaped smashing the glass window that Babbitt tried to climb through.
 He was later indicted on twelve federal counts, including assaulting officers with a dangerous weapon.
 Following the routine process for shootings by Capitol Police officers, the D.C.
 Metropolitan Police Department and the Justice Department investigated Babbitt's death and declined to charge Lt.
 Byrd.
 Babbitt was a follower of the QAnon conspiracy theory, and had tweeted the previous day "the storm is here", a reference to its prophecy.
 There has since been an effort by conservative media and political figures to present her as a martyr.